github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 - Check out the version of your codebase you want to analyze.
 The directory should be ready to build, with all dependencies already installed.

-For information about using the CodeQL CLI in a CI system to create results to display in GitHub as code scanning alerts, see `Configuring CodeQL CLI in your CI system <https://docs.github.com/en/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system>`__ in the GitHub documentation.
+For information about using the CodeQL CLI in a third-party CI system to create results to display in GitHub as code scanning alerts, see `Configuring CodeQL CLI in your CI system <https://docs.github.com/en/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system>`__ in the GitHub documentation.
+For information about enabling CodeQL code scanning using GitHub Actions, see `Setting up code scanning for a repository <https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository>`__ in the GitHub documentation.

 Running ``codeql database create``